wayneluke/vB5-Manual/pages/14.admin_control_panel/02.settings/01.options/10.onoff/article.md

 - Variable Name: bbclosedreason
 - Data Type: free
-- Default Value: <div class="forum-off restore">Sorry, the board is unavailable at the moment while we are testing some functionality.
-We will be back soon...</div>
+- Default Value: &lt;div class=&quot;forum-off restore&quot;&gt;Sorry, the board is unavailable at the moment while we are testing some functionality.
+We will be back soon...&lt;/div&gt;
 [/segment]